kelmer44/alfredtools/RESOURCE_FILE_FORMAT_DOCUMENTATION.md

 1. **Hotspot System Discovery:** The sprite hotspot system uses byte offsets +33 (sprite_type), +34 (action_flags), and +38 (is_hotspot) to determine interactivity.
 Confirmed through Ghidra analysis of `check_mouse_on_sprites_and_hotspots()` function.

+2. **Text Storage Location:** Text data is stored in **Pair 12**, not Pair 10.
+Pair 10 contains only metadata (sprites, hotspots, walkboxes, exits) and a pointer table at offset 0x3DA that references the actual text in Pair 12.
+This was confirmed through pattern analysis of control codes and cross-referencing with Ghidra's `display_dialog_text()` function.

+3. **Text Control Codes:** The text system uses a sophisticated set of control codes for dialogue management:
+   - `0xFD`: Line terminator
+   - `0xFC`: Speaker change to protagonist (uses 0x20 separator)
+   - `0xFB`: Continue same NPC speaker (uses 0x0D separator)
+   - `0xF4`: Paragraph break
+   - `0xF8`: Special formatting (skip 3 bytes)
+   - `0x82/0x83`: Character voice/style indicators
+   These codes control speaker transitions, text formatting, and animation selection during conversations.

+4. **Speaker Identification:** In conversations, speaker 0x41 ('A') represents Alfred the protagonist and uses a space (0x20) separator, while NPCs use IDs 0x01-0x1F and a carriage return (0x0D) separator.
+This difference allows the engine to distinguish between player dialogue and NPC responses.

-2. **Text Indexing:** Text descriptions are NOT stored in sprite structures.
-They're indexed implicitly by the position in the combined list of selectable sprites and static hotspots.
-This was discovered through analysis of the `load_room_data()` function's text pointer table building mechanism.
+5. **Text Indexing:** Text descriptions are indexed implicitly by position in the combined list of `[selectable_sprites] + [static_hotspots]`.
+Each entry uses the format `FF [ID] 08 0D [INDEX] 00 [TEXT...]
+FD` where INDEX increments sequentially.

-3. **BUDA Markers:** The "BUDA" signature appears throughout the data files as a compression marker.
+6. **BUDA Markers:** The "BUDA" signature appears throughout the data files as a compression marker.
 Origin of the name is unknown but likely related to the game's development environment or internal tools.

-4. **Palette Sharing:** ALFRED.4 uses the palette from ALFRED.1 Room 0, Pair 11.
+7. **Palette Sharing:** ALFRED.4 uses the palette from ALFRED.1 Room 0, Pair 11.
 This indicates a centralized palette management system for UI consistency.

-5. **Coordinate Validation:** The game validates coordinates against screen bounds (640×400) when loading exits and hotspots, suggesting runtime safety checks in the engine.
+8. **Coordinate Validation:** The game validates coordinates against screen bounds (640×400) when loading exits and hotspots, suggesting runtime safety checks in the engine.

 ---